na-na-hi/renget/archive/is97c.md

 ####As a Tl;dr

-Aaaall of that shit up there summed up in case you still don't have an opinion or are physically unable to think:
+Aaaall of that shit up there summed up in case you still don't have an opinion or are physically unable to either read or think:

 >Do I skip the new character for something else?
 New character every single fucking time, don't miss out on design-creep.

 >I have leftover rolls how do I spend them?
 If you want power then breakpoints are: S>SS>Signature or Cub>The one you didn't get first > SS3 > *
-Sig and Cub order depends on who you're pulling shit for There's always gacha skins to save for
+Sig and Cub order depends on who you're pulling shit for so you have to READ There's always gacha skins to save for if you're into getting the 20th Liv skin.

 >What about weapon resos?
-Weapon Resonances are relatively less shit to get, so as f2p/low spender: Really orb hungry shit > Tanks (damage formula favors res shred over self damage mods) > Amplifiers
+Weapon Resonances are relatively less shit to get, so as f2p/low spender: Really orb hungry shit (Deadline Timing) > Tanks (damage formula favors res shred over self damage mods) > Amplifiers > Additional DPS resos
+At least you can switch them around too.

->But I really want [THING]
+>But I really want to do [THING]
 Go fucking read the document, if you still want [THING] then remember that your account is yours to brick, just don't bitch about it if/when you do.

 >Do I pull on the fate bann-
 DON'T, fuck the fateschizo.

 #####As a final recommendation, if for any reason you want to spend money at some point, remember to spend only what you're comfortable with.
-Don't fall into FOMO, and stay clear of the "Signatures/SS3+/etc on everyone" slippery slope.
+Don't fall into FOMO, stay clear of the rabbit hole.
 This is a 5 minute and done game most of the time.